bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 The preceding commands create the database collections and seed it with initial documents.
 If you miss this step, you won't have data to work with.

-2. Generate a new Prisma client using the database provider settings you configured in the preceding section on [Configuring Mongo Cloud](#configure-mongo-cloud).
+2. Generate a new Prisma client using the database provider settings you configured in the preceding section on [Configuring MongoDB Cloud](#configure-mongodb-cloud).
 The following command creates the initial client.
 If you miss this step, you'll see errors about Prisma missing.

 ```shell title="Generate the Prisma client"
   $ npx prisma generate
 ```

-3. Access this database using a visual editor to verify you have created the collections and documents correctly using the command below or you can use [Mongo Compass](https://www.mongodb.com/products/compass) as your database GUI.
+3. Access this database to verify you have created the collections and documents correctly.
+You can use the following command, or connect with a GUI, such as [Compass](https://www.mongodb.com/products/compass).

 ```shell title="Verify migration and seed"
   $ npx prisma studio